MolBIFFM/diana/README.md

     }
 ]
 ```
-A regular expression used to extract all matching replicate measurements from an
+A regular expression used to extract matching replicate measurements from an
-entry in the table, possibly removing additional information.
+entry in the table, allowing to remove additions to the measurement.
 The default
 setting is `"^(.+?)$"`, corresponding to the entire entry.

 ```json